keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt.md

 * [Keptn Lifecycle Toolkit Demo Tutorial on k3s, with ArgoCD for GitOps, OTel, Prometheus and Grafana](https://www.youtube.com/watch?v=6J_RzpmXoCc)

 * The "IsItObservable Tutorial for KLT" will be released to YouTube soon.
-  You can explore the GitHub repository that accompanies this video at <https://github.com/isItObservable/keptn-lifecycle-Toolkit> in the meantime.
+  You can explore the [GitHub repository](https://github.com/isItObservable/keptn-lifecycle-Toolkit) that accompanies this video in the meantime.